The Journalism of Rose Collis

 City Limits and in particular Rose Collis and Brian Kennedy of Out in the City were pro-active media opponents of issues such as Section 28 and AIDs discrimination.
 During this time, actor and Stonewall founder Michael Cashman gave his only press interview, to Rose for City Limits.
 Most of the article was then ripped off by The Sun with no permission, and the CL lawyers succeeded in getting the publication to make a small donation to the Stop the Clause campaign.

-In the following decades, articles by Rose Collis have appeared in over 30 publications on both sides of the Atlantic, including The Times, Gay Times, The Independent, Time Out, Spare Rib, Diva, Shebang, Kennedy’s Gay Guide To London Tribune, , Chic, Marxism Today, Xtra (Canada), Sussex Life, The Bookseller, 3Sixty and one80.
+In the ensuing decades, articles by Rose Collis have appeared in over 30 publications on both sides of the Atlantic, including The Times, Gay Times, The Independent, Time Out, Spare Rib, Diva, Shebang, Kennedy’s Gay Guide To London Tribune, , Chic, Marxism Today, Xtra (Canada), Sussex Life, The Bookseller, 3Sixty and one80.

 Interview subjects have included Pedro Almodovar, Frankie Howerd, Dame Eileen Atkins, Sandra Bernhard, Melvyn Bragg, Neneh Cherry, Derek Jarman, Lynda La Plante, Stephen Fry, Emma Thompson, Patrick Gale, Susan Sontag, Armistead Maupin, Sarah Jane Morris, Mo Mowlam, Joan Nestle, Sinead O’Connor, Tom Robinson, Jane Rule, May Sarton, Ian Shaw, Lea De Laria, Sandie Shaw, Helena Kennedy QC, Clare Short, Sarah Schulman, Anita Roddick, Guinevere Turner and Lois Weaver.